cloudflare/cloudflare-docs/content/ssl/origin-configuration/origin-ca.md

 ### 4. (Required for some) Add Cloudflare Origin CA root certificates

-Some origin web servers require upload of the Cloudflare Origin CA root certificate.
+Some origin web servers require upload of the Cloudflare Origin CA root certificate or certificate chain.
 Use the following links to download either an ECC or an RSA version of the Cloudflare Origin CA root certificate:

 - [Cloudflare Origin ECC PEM](/ssl/static/origin_ca_ecc_root.pem) (do not use with Apache cPanel)
 - [Cloudflare Origin RSA PEM](/ssl/static/origin_ca_rsa_root.pem)